 The Supreme Court ruled 7–2 this morning that the State of Colorado erred in punishing a baker for refusing to make a wedding cake for a same-sex couple.
 But the approach the court took guarantees that this debate is far from over.

 The court did not rule that cake-baking is a protected form of free expression.
 Instead it said the Colorado Civil Rights Commission (CCRC) showed open hostility to the baker's attempt to assert his religious beliefs as a reason to reject the couple's request, and that the state thus did not neutrally enforce its antidiscrimination law.

-In Masterpiece Bakeshop Ltd. vs. Colorado Civil Rights Commission, bakery owner Jake Phillips refused to sell a wedding cake to a gay couple because he had religious objections to same-sex marriage.
+In Masterpiece Cakeshop Ltd. vs. Colorado Civil Rights Commission, bakery owner Jack Phillips refused to sell a wedding cake to a gay couple because he had religious objections to same-sex marriage.
 Colorado ruled that this counted as discrimination against gay people, which violates state law.
 Phillips countered that he would sell any other baked goods to gay people, but he wouldn't make or sell goods for same-sex wedding ceremonies, because he felt as though he was being compelled to support an idea (that gay marriage is valid) that he did not believe.